 Metal rivets 1/2 inch thick were torn apart and flew through air like shrapnel.
 Some of them cut the steel girders of an elevated railway.

 The force of the explosion caused some buildings to collapse and knocked others off their foundations.

 It also created a vacuum immediately afterwards that destroyed even more buildings, dragged a truck across a street, and pulled a train off the tracks.

 And then the flood of molasses began.

-The explosion sent what an eyewitness called a “30 foot wall of goo” down Commercial Street at a speed estimated to be 35 mph (56 kph).
+The explosion sent what an eyewitness called a “30 foot wall of goo” (later determined to have been about 40 feet) down Commercial Street at a speed estimated to be 35 mph.

-The gooey mess covered the neighborhood and spread out across downtown, 2 to 3 feet thick, burying and drowning those in its path.
+As the gooey mess covered the neighborhood and spread out in a 2-to-3 foot thick layer across downtown, it buried and drowned people and animals in its path.